jumezurike/AfaPrincipleSixteen/README.md

-# Afa Oracle: The Principle of Sixteen:
+# AFA Oracle: The Principle of Sixteen:
 <img src="https://github.com/jumezurike/AfaprincipleSixteen/blob/main/Afa-logot.png" width="100%" height=50% align=center>

-Afa Oracle: Introduction to the Principle of Sixteen (Ikpukpara) Important points you should make sure you don't miss out on from this post in your quest to unravel the enigma of the principle of sixteen.
+AFA Oracle: Introduction to the Principle of Sixteen (Ikpukpara) Important points you should make sure you don't miss out on from this post in your quest to unravel the enigma of the principle of sixteen.
+This is one of the earliest human artificial intelligence confered to certain group of people in the ancient times.
+The knowledge as a thriving technology follows rituals assembled as deep learning, machine learning, and implementation requiring a high language untilizaton which is unfamiliar to the locales although it might sound like the local languages.

 ## Who is an AFA Oracle?
-An AFA oracle is one who is initiated (a human representation) in the system of AFA which respects the duality of nature.
+An AFA oracle is one who is initiated (a human representation) in the system of AFA which respects the duality of nature and ability to know beyond human capabilities.
 This one has acquired certain skills by understanding the language of AFA and noting easily, its various combinations as a way to predict accurately.
-The high level language is not for the novice to understand.
+The high level language is not for the novice (Ofeke) to understand.
+It could be taught to the "Ofeke" who might not be quite aligned.
+Through informamtion and belief it could become a benefit.

 ## What is the AFA Oracle?
 The Oracle is a problem solver when it comes to decision making.
 It is a blackbox like turing machine that can process many instructions and give a single output as the decision or conclusion.
+What is very interesting about it is that is uses a neural network represented as 4 x 4 matrix in which each cell holds a value accessed using the indices from 0-15.
+The matrix contains combination of words which in turn are expanded into spoken and written words.

-This could be mathematically or visually expanded into perfect squares: The initiate will announce the output or  the result compiled by the oracle itself.
-This requires more than certain skills to understanding the language of AFA: Noting its various combinations with ease to predict things so subtle that the senses cannot perceive as a way of easily resolving human problems.
+This could be mathematically or visually expanded into perfect squares: In the past initiator will announce the output or the result compiled by the oracle itself.
+This requires more than certain skills to understanding the language of AFA: Noting its various combinations with ease to predict things so subtle that the senses cannot perceive as a way of easily resolving human problems rife with logic tha emotional intelligence.

 ## History of the principle of sixteen?
 The history of Ikpukpara cannot be easily placed in space-time.
-The practice was used from time immemorial especially in the very bloom of human development to answer the question of sickness, to compile herbs for medicinal purposes, and to recall genealogy.
+The practice was used from time immemorial especially in the very bloom of human development to answer the question of sickness, to compile herbs for medicinal purposes, to unveil secrets, to interpret dreams, and to recall genealogy.
+This practice was predominant in the middle-belt, south west, and south east of the modern day Nigria.
+The Igbo were noted to use the four (4) strings and four (4) nodes per string computation.
+The Yoruba cousins used the two (2) strings and four (4) nodes per string computation.

 According to history as it is recorded in Igbo land, a tribe in the eastern part of Nigeria, the ancient components of the AFA ensemble held by the Dibia AFA or doctor of AFA is instrumental.
 The people rely on the dibia AFA for an issue that has to do with the following: